XGRIDS Pro Guide™ / Module 7: Advanced PortalCam

 Resume and re-establish loop closure

 Tap Resume in LCC Scan.
 Walk back through previously scanned area before continuing into new territory.
-Walk at least one small loop of 33 to 50 ft (10 to 15 m) through geometry the SLAM has already captured to confirm tracking continuity before advancing.
+Walk at least one small loop of 10 to 15 meters through geometry the SLAM has already captured to confirm tracking continuity before advancing.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer